Laws of Total Probability

 Andrey Nikolaevich Kolmogorov (1903–1987)

-Andrey Kolmogorov, a Soviet mathematician working primarily at Moscow State University, published his foundational Grundbegriffe der Wahrscheinlichkeitsrechnung (Foundations of the Theory of Probability) in 1933.
-This work established the axiomatic framework — sample spaces, sigma-algebras, probability measures — on which all modern probability theory, including the Law of Total Probability, is formally grounded.
-Before Kolmogorov, probability lacked a rigorous mathematical foundation.
-After him, probability became a branch of mathematics as rigorous as analysis or algebra.
-The Law of Total Probability is a theorem within Kolmogorov’s axiomatic system, derivable from his three axioms plus the definition of conditional probability.
-Probability theory as a whole rests on Kolmogorov’s 1933 foundation.
+Andrey Kolmogorov, working at Moscow State University, published his foundational Grundbegriffe der Wahrscheinlichkeitsrechnung in 1933.
+This established the axiomatic framework — sample spaces, sigma-algebras, probability measures — on which all modern probability theory, including the Law of Total Probability, is formally grounded.

 Thomas Bayes (1701–1761) and Richard Price

-Thomas Bayes, an English statistician and Presbyterian minister, developed the essential insight connecting conditional probabilities in both directions — what we now recognize as Bayes’ Theorem, which depends directly on total probability.
-Bayes never published this work during his lifetime.
-It was his friend Richard Price who found the manuscript and presented it to the Royal Society of London in 1763, two years after Bayes’ death.
+Thomas Bayes developed the essential insight connecting conditional probabilities in both directions.
+Bayes never published during his lifetime — his friend Richard Price presented the manuscript to the Royal Society of London in 1763.
 The paper, “An Essay towards solving a Problem in the Doctrine of Chances,” became one of the most cited works in the history of statistics.
-Without the total probability calculation as denominator, Bayes’ insight would have been mathematically incomplete.

 Pierre-Simon Laplace (1749–1827)

-Pierre-Simon Laplace, a French mathematician and astronomer working in Paris, independently rediscovered Bayes’ result and formalized it in far greater generality in his Théorie analytique des probabilités (1812).
-Laplace developed what we now recognize as the complete Bayesian framework, including the use of prior probabilities weighted by likelihoods — the computational structure of the Law of Total Probability.
-His application of probabilistic reasoning to celestial mechanics, demographics, and legal evidence represented the first systematic applications of what we are now studying.
-Many historians of probability argue that Laplace, not Bayes, deserves the primary credit for developing Bayesian probability — but naming conventions being what they are, Bayes retains the attribution.
+Pierre-Simon Laplace independently rediscovered Bayes’ result and formalized it in far greater generality in his Théorie analytique des probabilités (1812).
+Laplace developed the complete Bayesian framework, including the use of prior probabilities weighted by likelihoods — the computational structure of the Law of Total Probability.

 |---|---|---|---|